What Is A Vaporizer

 It was only a few years ago that folks were asking “just what is a vape?”
 Then, in November of 2014, Oxford Dictionaries announced their international “Word of the Year” was vape.
 According to their research, the use of the word vape more than doubled in 2014 compared to the prior year.

 The word vape, which is both a verb and a noun, can mean basically two things.
 In regards to its usage as a verb, it means to inhale and exhale vapor produced by a vaporizer.
-In this sense, one might say something along the lines of, “I just vaped some old school Bo flower and it tasted great.”
+In this sense, one might say something along the lines of, “I just vaped some old school Bo flower and it was a delectable delight!”

-As a noun, vape is used as a reference to vapor producing devices called vaporizers.
-Vaporizers are devices designed to produce inhale-able vapor from various forms of feedstock.
-In this article we focus on devices that use dry herb and related materials as the vapor producing blend.
+As a noun, vape is used as a reference to vapor-producing devices called vaporizers.
+Vaporizers are devices designed to produce inhalable vapor from various forms of feedstock.
+At VapeGuide we focus on devices that use dry herb and related extracts as the vapor producing blend.

-Vapes use conduction, convection, or some combination of the two to heat up the feedstock blend to the point where it emits vapor.
+Vapes use conduction, convection, or some combination of these two processes to heat up the feedstock to the point where it emits vapor and, most importantly, does NOT combust.
 Most vapes are used as smoking alternatives while others find use in a variety of areas such as aromatherapy and mineral diffusion.

 History of Vaping